Despite its weak conclusion, Mona Lisa and the Blood Moon is an enjoyable and perpetually interesting supernatural horror from Ana Lily Amirpour.

 Mona Lisa and the Blood Moon may be somewhat unfocused, with a weak and rushed final act that doesn’t match the rest of the film.
 However, at the same time, the movie draws you in with its excellent setting and great performances from Hudson and Jong-Seo.
 Amirpour’s penchant for drifting, meandering stories is enticing here, aided by her use of supernatural elements and characters with strong personalities.
 And its Day-Glo aesthetic may be gaudy, but it is also vivid, hypnotic and unlike anything else.
 In astrology, a blood moon usually signifies chaos, disruption and changes in nature.
 That is present in Mona Lisa and the Blood Moon, both in the chaos Mona brings to New Orleans and in the movie’s idiosyncratic features.
 It is an enjoyable and perpetually interesting film that demonstrates why Ana Lily Amirpour is such an exciting filmmaking voice.

-Mona Lisa and the Blood Moon is now available to watch on Sky Cinema and NOW in the UK.
-In the US, the film will be released in theaters, on digital and on demand September 30, 2022.
+Mona Lisa and the Blood Moon is now available to watch on digital and on demand.